November 14, 2021 12 min read

 By using mindfulness and focusing on the emotions surrounding our emotions, behaviour meetings become less stressful.
 We open up a dialogue between the children, the parents, and the school staff.
 When everyone understands the way the child felt (including the child), it can be easier to make plans for encouraging more positive behaviours.

 Wanting to include mindfulness in your class is all well and good.
-If you don’t know easy activities for young children, it can end up being a waste of time.
+If you don’t implement easy activities for young children, it can end up being a waste of time.
 Using simple language activities to teach complex topics to children can make mindfulness a key part of your teaching, not just your lessons.

 Mindfulness activities can sometimes be resource-heavy.
 I don’t like resource-heavy teaching as it can lead to wasted time and effort if it doesn’t go well.
 Here are some resource-light ideas to introduce mindfulness.
 If they go well, you can move on to more elaborate activity plans.